Statistics

 Since 2020, Nigerian immigration to Canada has surged, driven by economic opportunities, educational prospects, and Canada’s welcoming immigration policies.
 Many Nigerians, particularly young professionals and students, have been attracted to Canada’s Express Entry system and Provincial Nominee Programs, which prioritize skilled workers.
 The Canadian government’s push to increase immigration to address labor shortages and an aging population has further facilitated this trend, with Nigerians ranking among the top African immigrant groups.
 Factors like Nigeria’s economic challenges, including unemployment and inflation, have pushed many to seek better prospects abroad.
 Additionally, Canada’s diverse communities and established Nigerian diaspora provide a supportive environment for newcomers, fostering integration and cultural exchange.

-42K Nigerians in Canada
+Nigerians living in Canada (2016 Census)

-According to the 2016 Census, 42,435 Nigerian immigrants resided in Canada.
+• According to the 2016 Census, 42,435 Nigerian immigrants resided in Canada.

-Most Nigerian immigrants reside in Ontario.
+• Most Nigerian immigrants reside in Ontario.